Washi1337/AsmResolver/docs/guides/peimage/ready-to-run.md

 ```

 > [!NOTE]
-> AsmResolver does not provide any high-level parsing on this level of
+> AsmResolver does not provide any high-level parsing for signatures on
-> abstraction.
-It is expected to be added to the `AsmResolver.DotNet` package
+> this level of abstraction.
+It is expected to be added to the
-> in the future.
+> `AsmResolver.DotNet` package in the future.